 In that moment, a lightbulb came on in my mind.
 What were we doing?
 What were we thinking?
 This is not the life we were trying to create for ourselves or our kids.
 Not even close.
 We are working towards a simpler life with less things to cloud our minds and our lives.
 Screens were just cluttering everything up and causing bad attitudes all around!

-Once the screaming stopped and they realized mama meant business things changed.
+I guess it must have been my calm demeanor, but they realized mama meant business things changed.
 Almost immediately.
 It was like someone had flipped a switch back to normal children whom play and enjoy things and help their mama.

 Imaginations have blossomed once again.